Code-Institute-Submissions/neeku-MS1Project-Portfolio_MarResub/README.md

 - [CSS Validator](https://jigsaw.w3.org/css-validator/) used to validate [CSS](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fneeku.github.io%2FMS1Project-Portfolio%2Fassets%2Fcss%2Fstyle.css&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - [Pingdom](https://tools.pingdom.com/#5e04c9db8ac00000) used to test speed of website

+###Test Results

+There were no errors on the HTML or CSS files and the results are all linked above.

 ## Deployment
 My portfolio website has been deployed to [my github page](https://github.com/neeku/MS1Project-Portfolio)